jhump/grpctunnel/README.md

 To close the tunnel, use the channel's `Close` method.
 This will also close the underlying stream.
 If any RPCs are in progress on the channel when it is closed, they will be cancelled.
-The channel is also closed if the context passed to `NewChannel` is cancelled or times out.
+The channel is also closed if the context passed to `Start` is cancelled or times out.

 To use client interceptors with these channels, wrap them using [`grpchan.InterceptClientConn`](https://pkg.go.dev/github.com/fullstorydev/grpchan#InterceptClientConn)